Home > Links

 Internal Revenue Service (IRS)

 The IRS site is extremely large and includes a link to IRS forms and publications that can be downloaded and printed using Adobe Acrobat.
 Quite often the on-line forms are more up-to-date than the printed forms available.
-Elder Law attorneys frequently need quick access of IRS forms in order to obtain tax identification numbers for trusts, to obtain IRS power of attorney forms, or to file tax returns.
+Elder Law attorney frequently need quick access of IRS forms in order to obtain tax identification numbers for trusts, to obtain IRS power of attorney forms, or to file tax returns.

 Library of Congress